EthereumEric/.ETH/content/posts/hello.md

 title = "My 1st Podcast Episode Has Been Published" date = "2022-01-28"
 author = "Eric"
-cover = "img/lion.jpg"
+cover = "img/image1.gif"
-description = "\"Subscribe to the podcast\" My show will keep you all up to date on all the things I buy, utilize, and leverage as a marketing professional"
+description = "\"Subscribe to the podcast\" My show will keep you up to date on all things Crypto, NFT, and blockchain"
 +++

 >"Subscribe to the podcast?"
-My show will keep you all up to date on all the things I buy, utilize, and leverage as a marketing professional.
+My show will keep you up to date on all things Crypto, NFT, and blockchain.